motobreath/books-react-app/README.md

  - Better decoupled methods: Separation of concerns for update methods.
 BooksTable class seems a bit large to me.
  - Update books without a page refresh: Currently adding a book will refresh the page.
 Would be faster to update book table class
  - Had CORS issues running in Chrome locally, had to install a plugin: https://www.moesif.com/?int_source=corsextension
+ - Testing: Simple tests included to make sure the components render.
+Would be better to unit test each method.

  ## API Gateway
 REST endpoints managed in AWS Gateway.
 Using a service link in AWS, maps requests/responses dealing with Dynamo DB calls.
 REST API details: